fuxuemingzhu/MovieLens-Recommender/README.md

 # Attention

 UserCF is faser than ItemCF.
-Using `ml-100k` instead of `ml-1m` will cut down the whole run time.
+Using `ml-100k` instead of `ml-1m` will speed up the predict process.

-Caculate similarity matrix is quite slow.
+Caculating similarity matrix is quite slow.
 Please wait for the result patiently.

 # Licence